 - Syðstihver – (65.8832 N 17.3099 W) “southern hot spring” was a smaller geyser which erupted up to 9 m high and had two openings.
 This was an interesting sight – the eruptions were from both openings, sometimes – simultaneous.
 Its output was around 11 l/s, but after the drilling – just 2 – 2.5 l/s.
 It ceased to erupt after an earthquake in 1872.
 This geyser also has been covered with concrete.

 - Þvottahver – (65.8927 N 17.3127 W) “laundry hot spring” is an intermittent hot spring to the north, at Helga river.
-This is a circular pool with a temperature of 95 °C and output of 2 – 3 l/s.
+This is a circular pool with a temperature of 95 °C and an output of 2 – 3 l/s.
 In earlier times the farms nearby used it for the laundry and also for district heating.
 This natural landmark exists up to now.

 - Uxahver – (65.8855 N 17.3102 W) “hot spring of ox” – was the most impressive geyser in the group in the 19th century.
 It had a 2.5 by 3.5 m large sinter cone and it erupted up to 9 m high around 1870.
 These eruptions came together with a rumbling sound – like a bellow of an ox.
 In 1872 there was a powerful earthquake that destroyed many houses in this area.
 For some years the geyser was calm.
 Around 1900 it started to erupt again – some 2 m high.
 In 1970 it was covered with a concrete cistern in order to take away the hot water for greenhouses and is not visible or accessible.
 It is possible that one day if the concrete would be removed, Uxahver would start erupting again.

 - Dirk Niemann, Hveravellir / Húsavík, Volcanic Springs.
 Accessed on May 9, 2019.
 (Great website!)